bmlt-enabled/bmlt-wordpress-satellite-plugin/readme.txt

 - Moved the home Git repo to GitHub.
 - Added the BlackWhiteAndRed theme.
+- Migrated to use composer instead of submodules.

 ***Version 3.9.3* ** *- July 31, 2018*